ziqiyang6/Medicaid-Projects/README.md

 ## Prophet:
 Prophet, a python library designed for time series analysis.
 Prophet is an open-source tool from Facebook used for forecasting time series data which helps businesses understand and possibly predict the market.
 It is based on a decomposable additive model where non-linear trends fit with seasonality, it also takes into account the effects of holidays.
 [Here](https://facebook.github.io/prophet/) is the official website of Prophet.
 Also, the github site about Prophet is [here](https://github.com/facebook/prophet).
 The official website can provide some basic ideas about Prophet, which is more general, but the github site of Prophet is more professional, and it provides more detailed and directed information, which is more helpful for a learner.
 The site provides detailed version of Prophet, so the users can choose suitable version.
 Prophet is the primary tool we use for forecasting, in which both forecasting will apply Prophet.

+## Project File:
+In both Medicaid Enrollment and Expenditure forecasting, Prophet was used, since it was
+### Medicaid:
+The py file 'Forecasting for Enrollment.py' used Prophet

 ## Installation:
 Inputing the data, editing data, creating and training the model, and ploting the model are the completed processes of forecasting the data.
 This project is completed by Python.
 The installation of Python and the specific libraries is required to run the script.